 Get your business life where you want it to be.
 If all goes well you will be looking forward to your next annual retreat.

 Jim Rice, CPA is a shareholder at Sol Schwartz & Associates.
-He has 36 years of experience in public accounting.
+He has 44 years’ experience in public accounting.
 In addition to providing business consultation, financial planning and various other accounting services, Jim specializes in income tax planning and consultation.
-He works with a high concentration of physician practices and high net worth individuals.
-Contact Jim at (210) 384-8000 Ext.
-112.
+He works with a high concentration of physician practices and high net worth individuals, and is a member of the San Antonio Medical Group Management Association and the Bexar County Medical Society.
+Jim also serves on the Board of Directors of Methodist Healthcare Ministries of South Texas.
+Contact Jim at (210) 384-8000.